Jackzmc/sourcemod-plugins/README.md

 It will automatically intercept any ban that calls OnBanIdentity or OnBanClient (so sm_ban will work normally)
 * **Convars:**
   * `sm_hKickOnDBFailure <0/1>` - Should the plugin kick players if it cannot connect to the database?

+### l4d2_rollback
+An idea that you can either manually or have events (friendly fire, new player joining) trigger saving all the player's states.
+Then if say, a troll comes and kills you and/or incaps your team, you can just quick restore to exactly the point you were at with the same items, health, etc.

+Currently **in development.**

+Currently auto triggers:
+1. On any recent friendly fire  (only triggers once per 100 game ticks)
+2. Any new player joins (only triggers once per 100 game ticks)

+* **Commands:**
+  * `sm_sstate` - Initiates a manual save of all player's states
+  * `sm_rstate <player(s)>` - Restores the selected player's state. @all for all